 Treatment For Gum Disease

-Generally, a periodontist can treat gum disease using antibacterial and anti-inflammatory prescription medicine.
+Generally, a Toothsome periodontist in Sydney can treat gum disease using antibacterial and anti-inflammatory prescription medicine.
 For patients to reduce the pain, you can also take OTC pain killers.
 However, a patient may need periodontal surgery (either gum grafting or invasive gum surgery) to save teeth.

 What should parents do to prevent bleeding gums?
 Early prevention can do more than treatments.